 The Dream Rocket Project launched in 2009, it’s goal was to collect thousands of artworks from various regions of the world.
 Eventually, all submissions will have been connected side by side to wrap the skeleton of a 385′ Space Launch System (SLS) rocket replica.
 The wrapped SLS would have been placed on temporary exhibit at locations around the United States.
 A project inspired by NASA’s mission to Mars and beyond.

 Above: 4 sides of the wrap.
-The empty space is where additional art needed to be placed.
+The empty space is where additional art needed to be placed and collected.
+Around 6,500 artworks were collected of 9,000 artworks needed.

 Originally, DRP’s intent was to wrap the 365′ Saturn V Moon rocket replica at the U.S. Space & Rocket Center in Huntsville, AL from May-June 2015, however in October 2014 participants voted to pivot the project to reflect NASA’s current dream rocket, the SLS.
 A monumental achievement that was marked by collaboration, the Saturn V moon rocket is still considered the only rocket to have carried humans out of the Earth’s orbit (until the SLS is successful): it is the ideal example of realizing an “impossible” dream.